GEX Explained

 🛡️ Don't Chase Into Shelves

-If price is running toward a liquidity shelf and you're not already in the trade, don't chase.
+If price is running toward a positive gamma zone and you're not already in the trade, don't chase.
+The stabilizing effect often kills momentum.
 Wait for the reaction, then look for the next setup.

 Section 4